-An agent, other than the seller's agentmay agree to act as the buyer's agent only The buyer's agent is not represetting the seller, even if the buyer's agent is receiving compensation for services rendered, either in full or in part, from the seller or through the seller's agent.
+An agent, other than the seller's agentmay agree to act as the buyer's agent only The buyer's agent is not representing the seller, even if the buyer's agent is receiving compensation for services rendered, either in full or in part, from the seller or through the seller's agent.

-An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties and the other parties'agents involved in a real estate transaction:
+An agent who represents only the buyer owes the following affirmative duties to the buyer, the other parties and the other parties'agents involved in a real estate transaction: (1) To deal honestly and in good faith;

-- (1) To deal honestly and in good faith; - (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - (3) To disclose material facts known by the agent and not apparent or readily ascertainable to a party.
+- (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or - (3) To disclose material facts known by the agent and not apparent or readily ascertainable to a party.